sridharbandi/Java-a11y/ReadMe.md

 ## Java-a11y
-Accessibility Automation for Web Apps with Java and Webdriver.
+Accessibility Automation for Web Apps with Java and Selenium Webdriver.